jchristn/SlidingWindow/README.md

 - Added support for net452.
 - Added support for streams where the content length is known.
 - Added out param for position at which the chunk starts from the source byte array or stream.
+- Added out param for byte array containing the new data from the previous chunk included in the returned chunk.

 ## Version History